jeremyButtler/freezeTB/programs/ftbRaylibSrc/using_rayWidg.md

      - set to 0 if no shift or caps lock and shift
      - set to 1 if left shift pressed
      - set to 2 if right shift pressed
-     - set to 4 if caps lock pressed
+     - caps lock is not checked because raylib never could detect when it was turned off
   3. altBl: is set if alt key is pressed
      - set to 0 if alt key not pressed
      - set to 1 if left alt pressed